What to Do when You Encounter a Bear in the Wild

 You should feel lucky if you ever see a bear in the wild — but to feel lucky, you first have to live to tell the tale!

-With only the lights from our phones, Manir — who had regained his composure — ladled some rice and dhal onto our plates, because if we were going to die anyway, we might as well do so with our stomachs full.
-Then, we turned off our phones and went to get some sleep.
+With only the lights from our phones, Manir — who had regained his composure — ladled some rice and dhal onto our plates, because if we were going to die anyway, we might as well do so with full stomachs.
+Then, we turned off our phones and tried to get some sleep.

 When I woke up again, it was bright outside, and Riyaz was quietly preparing our breakfast.
 I had never been so happy to see a man.

 After breakfast, we quickly packed our stuff.
 The whole village was talking about the bear.
 A sheep had died.
 The cornfield was destroyed, and our little tent was trampled on.
 Good thing we had stayed on in the kitchen tent that night.

 Apparently, there had been another camper, but he had fled the scene in the middle of the night, running across the river with his tent and all.

 Coming from a tropical country, we had ZERO knowledge about bears.
 Bears simply didn’t cross our minds when we were planning our trip to the mountains.

 But if there was any good thing that came out of this experience, it was that we obtained very useful new knowledge.
 Otherwise, we would have remained ignorant and probably put ourselves in danger on future trips.
 So, now I’m sharing the knowledge here in the hope that it might save somebody’s life.

 From all the resources I read, I learned that the best way to survive a bear encounter is to try not to encounter them in the first place.
 Here’s how to avoid bears: